Developer's Daily Java Education

-JDBC 101: How to connect to an SQL database with JDBC
+Java JDBC 101: How to connect to a SQL database with JDBC

-In this first article in our series, we'll show you step-by-step how to establish a connection from your Java programs to an SQL database using JDBC.
-In the process we'll show you how to connect to two different databases -- Mini SQL (mSQL), and Interbase -- just so you can see how the code changes when you switch from one database to another.
+This article shows a step-by-step example of how to establish a database connection from your Java programs to a SQL database using JDBC (i.e., creating a “JDBC connection”).
+In the process I’ll show you how to connect to two different databases — Mini SQL (mSQL), and Interbase — just so you can see how the code changes when you switch from one database to another.

 Obtaining the JDBC driver

 Before you start working with JDBC, you'll need a copy of the Java JDK.
-If you don't have it already, you can get the JDK for free at Sun's Java web site, or it will also be included with many IDE's that you can purchase, such as JBuilder or Visual Cafe.
+If you don't have it already, you can get the JDK/SDK for free at Oracle's Java web site, or it will also be included with many IDEs that you can use, including Eclipse, IntelliJ IDEA, and NetBeans.

 Once you have the correct JDBC driver for your database, install it according to the instructions that came with it.
-Installation instructions will vary somewhat for each vendor.
+Installation instructions will vary somewhat for each vendor, but it’s usually as easy as putting a JAR file in the lib folder of your Java project.

-Regardless of whether you're trying to connect to Oracle, Sybase, Informix, mSQL, or Interbase (or any other JDBC data source), establishing a connection to an SQL database with Java JDBC is a simple two-step process:
+Regardless of whether you're trying to connect to Oracle, SQL Server, MySQL, Postgres, mSQL, or Interbase (or any other JDBC data source), establishing a connection to a SQL database with JDBC is a simple two-step process:

 1. Load the JDBC driver.

-We'll show you two examples just so you can see how easy it is, and how little the code changes when you migrate from one database server to another.
+The following two examples will show how easy this is, and how little the code changes when you migrate from one database server to another.

-Listing 1 provides the full source code required to establish a connection to a mSQL database on a server named "www.myserver.com".
+Here's the full source code required to establish a JDBC connection to a mSQL database running on a server named dbserver.com:

 import java.sql.*;